azrasm/NeighborAlert/README.md

 # NeighborAlert

-A microservices-based application for reporting and managing neighborhood issues.
+A microservices-based community platform for reporting and managing neighborhood issues.
+Citizens can submit reports, leave comments, and track resolution progress, while administrators manage assignments and update statuses.

 ## Services